samuelhimmelstrup/good-tape-test/README.md

 This is just a quick prototype that makes use of mock data, and does not support making actual changes to the transcript

-For the real implementation I would handle the NER processing with spaCy
+For the real implementation I would:

+- handle the NER processing with spaCy in the Python backend
+- think the UX through.
+Low hanging fruits are:
+  - The entities should probably be grouped into the four categories for a better overview
+  - The headers should say "People" instead of "PER" and so on
+- look into ways of integrating this feature into the existing edit feature.
+This way the UI won't be cluttered with options.

 ## Btw (ideas that popped up)